sneakaway-studio/explode-the-web/tutorial/markdown/3-dom.md

 1. Download and add project assets
 1. Add a browser action and icons
-1. Check the trackers on the page
+1. Test the explosion script